 The development of the primary education curriculum has been guided by the National Curriculum Framework for Basic and Teacher Education of 2019.
-Firstly, this framework explicitly presents the education vision which underscores the need for having an educated Tanzanian who possesses knowledge, skills and positive perceptions in contributing to national development.
-Secondly, the framework considers the educational mission that empowers Tanzanians to contribute in achieving national development.
-Thirdly, the framework has identified competencies, content coverage areas, assessment, and evaluation in education.
+Firstly, this framework explicitly presents the education vision which underscores the need of having an educated Tanzanian who possesses knowledge, skills and positive perceptions in contributing to national development.
+Secondly, the framework considers the educational mission that empowers Tanzanians to contribute to achieving national development.
+Thirdly, the framework has identified competencies, areas of content coverage, assessment, and evaluation in education.

-2.6 Curriculum Perspectives
+2.6 Curriculum perspectives